 Summer 2021 – The Whatcom Museum is excited to bring back the annual History Sunset Cruises this summer after last year’s season was canceled due to Covid-19.
 Partnering again with San Juan Cruises for tour operation, the weekly cruises will take place Tuesdays, July 13 – August 31, 2021, 6:30 – 8:30pm.
-The sailings will be offered at a reduced capacity with new protocols in place to ensure visitor safety, while still offering an enjoyable experience on Bellingham Bay.
+The sailings will be offered with safety protocols in place to ensure a healthy, enjoyable experience on Bellingham Bay.

 This is the place to learn everything you need to know about the history cruises, including information about location, times, and parking.